Stackclash/5e-vault/5. Mechanics/Items/Book Of Vile Darkness.md

 ## Mark of Darkness

 After you spend the requisite amount of time reading and studying the book, you acquire a physical disfigurement as a hideous sign of your devotion to vile darkness.
 An evil rune might appear on your face, your eyes might become glossy black, or horns might sprout from your forehead.
 Or you might become wizened and hideous, lose all facial features, gain a forked tongue, or some other feature the DM chooses.
 The mark of darkness grants you advantage on Charisma ([[/5.
-Mechanics/Rules/Skills.md#Persuasion|")"]] checks made to interact with evil creatures and Charisma ([[/5.
-Mechanics/Rules/Skills.md#Intimidation|")"]] checks made to interact with non-evil creatures.
+Mechanics/Rules/Skills.md#Persuasion\|Persuasion]]) checks made to interact with evil creatures and Charisma ([[/5.
+Mechanics/Rules/Skills.md#Intimidation\|Intimidation]]) checks made to interact with non-evil creatures.

 ## Command Evil

 While you are attuned to the book and holding it, you can use an action to cast the [[5.
-Mechanics/Spells/Dominate Monster.md|") spell on an evil target (save DC 18"]].
+Mechanics/Spells/Dominate Monster.md\|dominate monster]] spell on an evil target (save DC 18).
 You can't use this property again until the next dawn.

 ## Dark Lore